linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/02 Insurance Hedging and Simple Strategies.md

 A common concern about futures markets is the possibility that markets can be manipulated by better informed traders.
 The possibility of manipulation in this case was described as a "technical challenge and uncertainty."
 The natural worry was that terrorists would use the futures market to make money from attacks, or to mislead authorities about where they would attack.

-Payoff after 6 months from a long S&R forward contract and a short S&R forward contract at a forward price of  $1020.
-If the index price in 6 months is$ 1020, both the long and short have a 0 payoff.
-If the index price is greater than $1020, the long makes money and the short loses money.
-If the index price is less than $1020, the long loses money and the short makes money.
+Payoff after 6 months from a long S&R forward contract and a short S&R forward contract at a forward price of  \$1020.
+If the index price in 6 months is\$ 1020, both the long and short have a 0 payoff.
+If the index price is greater than \$1020, the long makes money and the short loses money.
+If the index price is less than \$1020, the long loses money and the short makes money.

 TABLE 2